We are often asked to explain the difference between waterproofing and damp proofing and why one solution would be more suitable than another...

-If the dampness is showing in a property with external ground levels that are higher than the internal floor level, the moisture resident in the external ground is not only a contributing factor for the dampness already identified, but the high ground could also be saturated enough for water to bear against the structure, creating a risk of water ingress also.
+If the dampness is showing in a property with external ground levels that are higher than the internal floor level - as shown in the example above - the moisture resident in the external ground is not only a contributing factor for the dampness already identified, but the high ground could also be saturated enough for water to bear against the structure, creating a risk of water ingress also.

 Where high ground levels exist, it should be assumed that water ingress is a possibility and so a waterproofing system is required.
 Where there are no high ground levels a damp proofing solution is required.

-if the external ground levels are lower than the internal walls (or if the external ground could be lowered) – a damp proofing system would be the recommended solution (Newton System 800 – Damp Proofing)
+If the external ground levels are lower than the internal walls (or if the external ground could be lowered) – a damp proofing system would be the recommended solution (Newtonite System for Damp Proofing)

-if the external ground levels are higher than the internal walls, for example a basement or cellar – a full waterproofing system is required (Newton System 500 – Cavity Drain Waterproofing)
+If the external ground levels are higher than the internal walls, for example a basement or cellar – a full waterproofing system is required (Newton Cavity Drain Membrane (CDM) System)

 fluctuating water tables

 perched water tables